ragardner/tksheet/DOCUMENTATION.md

 # ValueError is raised if name does not exist
 self.sheet.del_named_span("this name doesnt exist")
-# ValueError: Span 'B' does not exist.
+# ValueError: Span 'this name doesnt exist' does not exist.
 ```

 #### **Other named span functions**